BrushXue/ME423-HelpDesk/Assignment2.md

 ## Visualization
 Let's visualize the coefficient matrix (47x47):
 ![sparsity](https://user-images.githubusercontent.com/12702149/109365270-c7d7ce00-785e-11eb-8a3b-0eea5ae73d61.png)
 It's almost tri-diagonal, except for boundaries & interfaces.
 The density is 143/47/47=6.5% which means 93.5% of the RAM is wasted.
-You can easily imagine that the total No. of elements increases quadratically but the No. of non-zero elements only increases linearly.
+You can easily imagine that the total number of elements increases quadratically but the number of non-zero elements only increases linearly.

 ## Initialization
 The usual way to initialize a "dense" matrix in MATLAB is